UPB-SysSec/stekruebe-pipeline/README.md

 ### "Connection Refused" when "Generating clusters"
 The `sleep` for spawning Neo4J may not be sufficient to actually start.
 Try to increase the sleep delay.

+## Original experiments
+As explained above, this artifact is a slimmed-down version of the original experiments.
+If you are interested in re-running the original experiments, beware of the resource requirements.

+Our setup:
+`uname -a`: `Linux syssec-scanner6 6.1.0-37-amd64 #1 SMP PREEMPT_DYNAMIC Debian 6.1.140-1 (2025-05-22) x86_64 GNU/Linux`
+64 cores, Intel(R) Xeon(R) Platinum 8462Y+
+64 GB RAM
+2 TB Storage (our results are about 900 GB)